 Photo by Wilfried Mbinah/AFP via Getty Images.

-The proposed constitution, which will effectively kickstart the return to democracy, has a handful of changes.
-One of the notable changes is that immediate relatives to a sitting president can’t contest for the office of president until the next election cycle.
+Last year, a military coup ended the 14-year rule of Ali Bongo Ondimba, who succeeded his father Omar Bongo after 42 years in power.
+The proposed constitution, which will effectively kickstart the return to democracy and set expectations for an August 2025 general election, has a handful of changes.
+One of the notable changes is that immediate relatives of a sitting president can’t contest for the office of president until the next election cycle.
 This is to avoid a situation similar to the dynastic Bongo rule.

 OkayAfrica: What stuck out to you about this proposed constitution?